thecarp/dactyl-keyboard/doc/options-main.md

 Support is especially important if connector(s) on the PCBA will be exposed to animals, such as people.
 Take care that the user can plug in a USB cable, which requires a receptable to be both reachable through the case *and* held there firmly enough that the force of the user’s interaction will neither damage nor displace the board.

 Despite the importance of support in most use cases, no MCU support is included by default.
+Instead of using the features offered in this section, consider using `tweaks` anchored to the PCBA instead.

 #### Parameter <a id="mcu-support-preview">`preview`</a>